Edward Rumely: Publishing

 When the First World War broke out in Europe, Rumely was pro-German and outraged by the pro-British slant of most American newspapers.
 Thus, in 1915, Rumely bought and became editor-in-chief and publisher of the New York Evening Mail.
 Since he was a good friend of Theodore Roosevelt, he permitted him to use the newspaper as his mouthpiece.
 Roosevelt contributed one, and possibly many more, editorials on the subject of the development of the American merchant marine.
 Two other critics who wrote articles for the paper were Samuel Sidney McClure and H. L. Mencken.

 Rumely's ownership caused him to be part of three major court cases, mostly due to perjury.
 In July 1918 Rumely was arrested and convicted of violation of the Trading with the Enemy Act.
+He was sentenced to one year and one day in prison.
 To get financing for the purchase of the newspaper Rumely was accused of receiving financing from the German government, which Rumely denied, claiming, instead, he had received money to buy the paper from an American citizen in Germany.
 He had failed to report this when he received the money.
-President Coolidge granted him a presidential pardon in 1925.
+Before Rumely was sent to prison, President Coolidge reduced his sentence to one year, allowing him to serve his time in a local prison.